Wilfred/mustache.el/README.md

 * `{{^blocks}}`
 * `{{& escapedvariables}}`
 * `{{{escapedvariables}}}`
+* Errors on invalid templates (forgetting to close open sections etc)

 ## Todo:

 * `{{> partials}}`
 * `{{=different delimeters=}}`
 * Functions in the context
-* Errors on mismatched sections
-* Errors on unclosed sections
 * Errors on unclosed blocks
 * Optional error on missing variables from the context